 – There’s nothing worse than elaborately speaking about your weaknesses when you should really use it to your advantage and turn it around.
 It doesn’t mean that you should cover it up.
 Tell us how you will overcome your problem area and make sure that it will benefit our company.
 And if you tell us you have no weaknesses, whatsoever, we know that you are lying because nobody is perfect.

 8. Initiate a talk about your first salary

 – It is indeed a pleasure to invite questions about possible salary administration to a fresher with no experience.
 However, expecting to get paid a salary equivalent to one that a team-leader gets would be impetuous.
 We suggest that you do a bit of an analysis about the entry-level job that you’re applying for and then discuss the details with us.

 9. Advice us and know next to nothing “about us”

 – We are the best at what we do.
 We require dedicated, hard-working and efficient candidates!
 And when you tell us what to do, you should probably look into the possibilities of turning into an entrepreneur instead.
 Also, when you know nothing about our company, we do not want you to work with us.
 That’s why all companies give you their web-addresses (urls) to visit and learn.

 – No matter how intense and hard the interview maybe for you, remember, it is hard on us too.
 You are just one of the multitudes of candidates that we need to interview, just to find the right employee for our vacancy!
 So before we conclude the interview, if you decide to leave without the courtesy of thanking us, we might have second thoughts about your etiquette!
 And there goes your job…to a better prospect who by the way, probably read this blog and was smart enough to implement it in his/her interview and pass successfully!

 We wish you the very best in your job search!
+Check out the latest premium job openings!
 Just make sure that you do not make the 10 grave mistakes that could dip your chances of getting selected in any company!